webexone/webexone.github.io/_pages/ReportingExperience.md

 16. **Advanced Filtering**

     We already saw how you can use predefined filters on the reports.
-Beyond that you can also filter the data data for other coloums in the reports.
+Beyond that, you can also filter the data data for other columns in the reports.
     In the current `Agent Call summary` report, let's filter the data to identify any agents which handled low number of calls.

     For this, click on Hamburger sign ![HambSign](/assets//images/reporting/1_2_HambSign.png) next to the `Total Inbound` Column --> Click on the Filter ![FilterSign](/assets//images/reporting/1_2_FilterSign.png) option and select **“0”** and **“1”**.
 Data will be updated immediately (No need to click Apply).